-We meet young Tommy Doyle scared by some kids after school who tell him that the boogey man is coming to get him, and he happens to run smack into his future boogeyman while escaping their taunts.
+We meet young Tommy Doyle who is scared by some kids after school.
+They tell him that the boogey man is coming to get him, and he happens to run smack into his future boogeyman while escaping their taunts.
 We know Michael’s capabilities, but he is unarmed and unfazed by his run in with Tommy.
 In fact, he generally leaves the kids alone.
-He might like to make them scream, but it’s the teenagers that he wants to kill.
+He might like to terrorize the kids, but it’s the teenagers that he wants to kill.

 We hang out in Laurie’s room for a scene and tense up when she receives a phone call with only breathing at the other end.
-The breathing turns out to be Annie playing around before she offers her a ride to their babysitting jobs across the street from each other.
+The breathing turns out to be Annie playing around before she offers her a ride to that evening's babysitting jobs which happen to be across the street from each other.
 Still, you are sure that an attack is coming in that empty house with Michael lurking nearby, even if the sun is still out.

 Instead, Michael waits for Dr. Loomis to catch up to him.
-We learn from his research with a groundskeeper at the local cemetery that Judith Myers’ headstone has been stolen, confirming for Loomis that Michael has returned to Haddonfield.
+We learn from talking with a groundskeeper at the local cemetery that Judith Myers’ headstone has been stolen, confirming for Loomis that Michael has returned to Haddonfield.
 He sets out for the Myers house, hoping to run into his patient there.

 There is no dialogue, character development, or plot advancement, just Laurie taking in the atmosphere and the events of the day, from the girls teasing her to the masked man who seems to be everywhere she was that day.
-Even more impressive is how it feels like Halloween, even though the trees are full of green leaves and the sun has only begun to set.
+Even more impressive is how it feels like Halloween, even though the trees in the background are full of green leaves and the sun has only just begun to set.

 Annie arrives, and they drive over to their babysitting jobs, passing a joint back and forth while they do, just 70’s kids being 70’s kids.
-They are almost busted by Annie’s dad who is investigating a break-in at the local hardware store where a mask, some knives, and a rope were stolen.
+They are almost busted by Annie’s father, Sheriff Brackett, who is investigating a break-in at the local hardware store where a mask, some knives, and a rope were stolen.
 Michael seems to pick and choose when to attack and when to just be sneaky.